Subway Commits To More Vegan Options After Tuna Fiasco

 Image Source: Subway Site

-The timing couldn't be worst for the chain as it happens in conjunction with the Netflix release of the documentary Seaspiracy which exposed corruption and destruction tied to the global fishing industry.
-The film launched as consumers have already been migrating toward more meatless options.
+The timing couldn’t be worst for the chain as it happens in conjunction with the Netflix release of the documentary Seaspiracy which exposed corruption and destruction tied to the global fishing industry.
+The film launched as consumers have already been migrating toward more meatless diet options.

 It was five years ago that Beyond and Impossible burgers made their first market appearances.
-They are now being sold in major chains and supermarkets across the US and the world, gaining much popularity with consumers.
-However, seafood options have been slower to make an intro into the meatless market.
+They are now being sold in major restaurant chains and supermarkets across the US and the world, gaining much popularity with flexitarian consumers.
+However, plant-based seafood options have been slower to make an intro into the meatless market.
 Plant-based brand Good Catch Foods is aiming to change that.

 Good Catch, it's a brand that launched its vegan tuna in 2019 and now also offers crab cakes and fishless filets.